Resetting your Cisco 7940/7960's Password

 how I did it and make suggestions for your own config.

-2 - Create a folder on your 'C:' drive where 'tdtpd32' will deliver
+1 - Create a folder on your C:\ drive where tftpd32 will get the files to send to your phone

-- Set up the 'Base Directory' to point to the folder you set up to hold
+- Browse to and set up the 'Base Directory' to point to the folder you set up to hold

 your files for tftpd to send to the phone. - Note: - You must set